chriseldredge/Klondike/README.md

 If no port is specified, 8080 is used as a default.
 See the [Klondike.SelfHost README](src/Klondike.SelfHost/README.md) for more information.

-## Customizing the Home Page

-Open [index.html](app/index.html) in a text editor and replace the contents in the `<div id="index-content">` element.

-The suggested package feed name in the sample command for adding a package source can be changed by replacing the `data-package-source-name` attribute value.

 ## Building Locally

 This repository consists of two components: